 The program has improved the quality of life for many umpires and changed the way the public views them.
-“I think five years ago, the perception was, if an umpire missed a call, it was because he was fat and out of shape,” says Mark Letendre, director of medical services for MLB’s umpires since 1999.
+“I think years ago, the perception was, if an umpire missed a call, it was because he was fat and out of shape,” says Mark Letendre, retired director of medical services for MLB’s umpires.
 “The perception has changed.”

 Attitudes toward umpiring have changed.
 MLB executives realized they needed to help umpires deal with the demands of their profession.
 A plate umpire averages more than 270 squats a game.
 In a four-man system, each umpire is required to move every time a ball is put into play.
 That’s a lot of starts and stops over a season.
 Throw in six months of planes, hotels, junk food, and it isn’t a surprise that some umpires view weight scales with the same disdain they do instant replay of their calls.